-Pupils are considered to have a disability if they have a physical or mental impairment that has a substantial and long-term adverse effect on their ability to do normal daily activities.
+Pupils are considered to have a disability if they have an impairment that has a substantial and long-term adverse effect on their ability to access normal daily activities.

-The school will make reasonable adjustments for pupils with disabilities, so that they are not at a substantial disadvantage compared with their peers.
+The school will make reasonable adjustments for pupils with additional learning needs, so that they are not at a disadvantage compared with their peers.

-5.3 The 4 areas of need
+5.3 The four areas of need

-The needs of pupils with SEND are grouped into 4 broad areas.
-Pupils can have needs that span across more than 1 area, and their needs may change over time.
+The needs of pupils with SEND are grouped into four broad areas.
+Pupils may have needs in more than one area, and their needs may change over time.